2010 Arkansas Razorbacks football team: Alabama

-Texas A&M, Southwest Classic
+Texas A&M

 The Arkansas offense exploded in the first half by racking up 317 yards in the second annual Southwest Classic.
 The Hogs were hurt on the scoreboard by penalties and missed kicks, however.
 Arkansas marched the ball down the field on the opening possession, running well and capping the drive with a Joe Adams touchdown reception.
 The Hogs defense forced a punt on the following Aggie drive, but Ryan Mallett threw a long interception on the Razorbacks' first play.
 Texas A&M returned the interception to the 2-yard line, but couldn't score until fourth down.
 The ensuing Razorbacks possession ended when Mallett threw a 71-yard touchdown pass to Cobi Hamilton, following a very successful play action fake.
 Arkansas had the potential for six more points, but a Zach Hocker miss and a botched fake attempts cost the Razorbacks more points.
 Mallett led a 63-second drive before halftime which ended in a Ben Cleveland touchdown reception, but Texas A&M responded with a quick score to make it a 21–14 lead for the Hogs at half.

 The game became a defensive affair in the second half.
 Arkansas sealed the game in the fourth quarter with two run-heavy possessions that ate the clock.
 Texas A&M had a chance to tie the game with little time left, but failed and instead turned the ball over for the fourth time.
 The win gave the Hogs a 2–0 edge in Southwest Classic games.